Why Do Kids Whine? 3 Steps to Make it Stop

 We all know behaviors don’t develop overnight, so curbing the whining in your home can take days and even weeks to remediate.
 However, with a little patience, practice, and consistency, you’ll help your child kick this habit in no time.

-3. Provide Proactive POSITIVE Attention.
+3. Provide Proactive POSITIVE Attention

 For these steps to work, you must also provide plenty of positive attention to meet your child’s need for emotional connection.

 Each parent should shoot for 10 minutes of quality time every day with each child.
-You can play their favorite card game, shoot hoops in the driveway or whatever they love to do!
+You can play their favorite card game, shoot hoops in the driveway, or do whatever they love to do!
 During the special one-on-one time, ignore the email notification.
 Don’t respond to the text.
 Hold off on the dinner prep.

 When you fill your child’s attention basket positively and proactively, your kids will become more cooperative and less likely to resort to whining as a way to gain your attention.